engpok/Calenduuh/support.md

 ### ➤ Adding Notes or Images
 Notes support both text and images (RTFD format).
 Images you paste or drop into a note are saved inside the app’s sandbox.
+Buttons above the Notes panel provide font changing capability.

 ### ➤ Changing Appearance
 Open the **Calenduuh > Calenduuh Settings** to adjust: